LeonisX/space-trader/README.md

 * Investigate - when new shipyard - can receive 600%
 * Correlian - hull strength - 200 minimum, no max (JAF).
 Cargo bays - no limit.
 Need to test
 * Update money status (StatusBar) after Shipyard
+* Instead of the custom ship name sometimes see "Bottle"

 ### Monster.com